Marcel Alessandri: World War II

 During World War II, Colonel Alessandri was stationed in French Indochina.
 In 1940 following the fall of France, the colony remained loyal to the Vichy government.
 From 1940 to 1943, Colonel Alessandri was the commanding officer of the 5th Foreign Infantry Regiment until he was promoted to brigadier general on May 20, 1943.
 Following his promotion to brigadier general, Alessandri assumed command of the Western Red River Group (Groupement Ouest du fleuve Rouge).
 After the Japanese coup of March 9, 1945, General Alessandri led his remaining forces on a fighting retreat 700 mi towards Chinese territory.

 First Indochina War

 On August 17, 1948, General Alessandri was appointed to the Command of the Ground Forces in the Far East (commandement des forces terrestres en Extrême-Orient).
 Later he would take command of the Operational Area of Tonkin.

-General Alessandri was removed from this position following the disastrous Battle of Route Coloniale 4 and he returned to France on November 20, 1950.
+In early 1950, he led the largely successful pacification effort in the Red River Delta, cutting the Viet Minh's supply of rice nearly in half.
+He was removed from command of Tonkin following the disastrous Battle of Route Coloniale 4 and he returned to France on November 20, 1950.